CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 `);
 ```

-And, refactoring a bit the visualization to share that expression in a variable, we have the equivalent:
+By refactoring the visualization a bit, to share that expression in a variable, we have the equivalent:

 ```js
 const viz = new carto.Viz(`